glo-mccollough/glo-mccollough/README.md

 While I am open to freelance and contract to hire possibilities, at this time, all opportunities must remain fully remote.

 - 👀 I’m interested in becoming a Technical Product/Project Manager.
 I do well in people/client facing roles.
-- 🌱 I’m currently taking a few certification courses as well as steering the boat of my own business.
+- 🌱 I’m currently continuing my targeted qualifier certification courses as well as steering the boat of my own business.
 - 💞️ I’m looking to collaborate with creatives, out of the box thinkers, and amazing product developers.
 - 📫 How to reach me glo.lamden.mccollough@gmail.com